cockroachdb/docs/v21.2/performance-recipes-solutions.md

 ## Indicators that your tables are using suboptimal primary keys

-The [Hardware metrics dashboard](ui-hardware-dashboard.html) in the DB Console shows high resource usage per node.
+* The [Hardware metrics dashboard](ui-hardware-dashboard.html) in the DB Console shows high resource usage per node.

-The Problem Ranges report on the [Advanced Debug page](ui-debug-pages.html) of the DB Console indicates a high number of queries per second on a subset of ranges or nodes.
+* The Problem Ranges report on the [Advanced Debug page](ui-debug-pages.html) of the DB Console indicates a high number of queries per second on a subset of ranges or nodes.

 ## Fixing suboptimal primary keys

 Evaluate the schema of your table to see if you can redistribute data more evenly across multiple ranges.
 Specifically, make sure you have followed [best practices when selecting your primary key](schema-design-table.html#primary-key-best-practices).

-If your workload with a small dataset (for example, few index key values) is experiencing resource contention, consider splitting your tables and indexes to [distribute ranges across multiple nodes](split-at.html#split-a-table) to reduce resource contention.
+If your workload with a small dataset (for example, a dataset that contains few index key values) is experiencing resource contention, consider splitting your tables and indexes to [distribute ranges across multiple nodes](split-at.html#split-a-table) to reduce resource contention.

 </section>